ocupop/dart4web/src/_codelabs/ng2/0-setup.md

 ---
 layout: codelab
 title: "Step 0: Set up"
-description: "Download any software you need and learn where to find the sample code."
+description: "Install any software you need and learn where to find the sample code."
 snippet_img: images/piratemap.jpg

 nextpage: